learning-unlimited/ESP-Website/docs/admin/releases/14/README.rst

 - Fixed the wording on the profile form for new users
 - Fixed the review_single survey links for admin survey review pages
 - Fixed the behavior of registration receipts and the registration cancellation button
+- Fixed a bug where mailman details were included during account registration even when mailman was not enabled
+- Fixed the help text for the K12 school field for student profiles

 Development changes
 ===================